foxcastillo/Data-Structures-Algorithms/README.md

 * You should learn of a dilemma in a logical manner and approach it step by step.
 * For programs you write, you can imagine various inputs, outputs, and edge cases.
 * You have the ability to clearly express your thoughts to coworkers and implement their feedback.
+* Most significantly, you can transform your thoughts and ideas into readable, functioning code.

 ## Basics/Must know: